F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 Your employer must submit supporting documentation to U.S. Citizenship and Immigration Services (USCIS), including proof of your qualifications and the job offer.

-Related: EB-2 Visas For Employment-Based Immigration To The U.S.
+Related: EB-2 Visas for Employment-Based Immigration to the U.S.

 EB-3 Visa: Skilled Workers and Professionals